luiserdef/twitter-real-verified/README.md

   <img src="assets/overview3.PNG" width="300px" alt="Real Verify Extension" />
 </p>

+## :page_with_curl: Manifest
+This extension use manifest V2 for Firefox and manifest V3 for Edge (for develepment purpouse)

 ## :bulb: Can I contribute?
 Off Course!
 You can open a new issue or pull request with a new improvement or fix bugs.